Identifying a Psychopath: 20 Subtle and Hidden Signs

 14. They have a reduced startle response.
 This is apparently related to decreased activity in the amygdala, a structure in the brain related to fear and other emotions.
 If you’re walking down the street with a beau and he or she doesn’t flinch when a car backfires, watch out.

 15. They participate in dangerous or extreme sports and activities.
-Psychopaths may get their thrills from flying lessons, BASE jumping, brain surgery (hopefully only if they’re a qualified neurosurgeon), driving fast, juggling machetes, having sex in public places, or carelessly cheating on their wives.
+Psychopaths may get their thrills from flying lessons, BASE jumping, brain surgery (hopefully only if they’re a qualified neurosurgeon), driving fast, juggling machetes, hitch hiking, having sex in public places, or carelessly cheating on their spouse.
 In order to feel excitement, psychopaths need high risk and intensity.

 16. They invade your personal space.
 We all have a certain distance we keep between ourselves or others, which is usually culturally determined.
 But the psychopath may stand too close, within your personal space.
 Surprisingly, research results found that cold-heartedness was the a significant predictor of preferred distance, with higher scores associated with preference for shorter distances.
 The study’s authors said, “Consistent with our hypothesis, results showed that cold-heartedness scores (which index interpersonal callousness) significantly predicted preferred distance, with more callous participants showing a preference for shorter distances.
 We speculate that interpersonal distance preferences of highly callous individuals may mediate the relationship between callous traits and aggression, by producing behaviors that facilitate aggressive behavior.”
-Don’t Stand So Close To Me: Psychopathy and The Regulation of Interpersonal Distance
+(Don’t Stand So Close To Me: Psychopathy and The Regulation of Interpersonal Distance) In other words, they want you within grabbing distance.

 19. Their speech is prolific.
 They can deliver running monologues that are frequently intriguing.
 They may deliver a soliloquy like an actor alone on a stage, ignoring your attempts to respond.